Last Update: August 2, 2023

 There isn’t just one type of soy sauce—get to know the wide range of colors and flavors.

-- Low sodium soy sauce.
 For anyone looking to limit sodium, choose a low sodium soy sauce.
-This option is typically made with vegetable protein extracts, and the soy sauce doesn’t go through the same fermentation process as traditional types.
+Low sodium soy sauce is typically made with vegetable protein extracts, and the soy sauce doesn’t go through the same fermentation process as traditional types.

-- Tamari.
-There is one kind of soy sauce that is good for gluten-free diets.
-Tamari is made predominantly with soybeans and no wheat.
+There is one kind of soy sauce that is good for gluten-free diets (6).
+Tamari soy sauce is made predominantly with soybeans and no wheat.
 This gives it a slightly different flavor, although one that many consumers consider to be smoother and less salty.
-It also has high vitamin B3 content and slightly lower sodium than soy sauce (about 700 mg per serving), but it does contain naturally-occurring MSG like most soy sauces.
+Tamari also has high vitamin B3 content and slightly lower sodium than soy sauce (about 700 mg per serving), but it does contain naturally-occurring MSG like most soy sauces.

 A great alternative to soy sauce is tamari, which is a gluten-free substitute that tastes remarkably similar to soy sauce.
 Here are a few recipes highlighting this ingredient.